Biomatters/geneious-example-lims-connector/readme.md

 a demonstration, this just stores sequences in memory meaning the "LIMS" is wiped when Geneious is shutdown.

 This is designed to be used as a template for building real LIMS integration plugins.
-To do so, start by doing all the `//todo`'s in the code.
+To do so, start by doing all the `//todo`'s in the code and changing the variables in `build.gradle`.
 The main part is to implement your own `LimsAdapter`.

 ## Installation
 From the root folder run the following command:

     ./gradlew createPlugin

-This will create the plugin under build/distributions
+This will create a gplugin under build/distributions which can be dragged into Geneious Prime